yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 Let's do a quick review about what we have changed:

-1. We have added a new maven profile name `bootable-jar-openshift` that configures the Bootable JAR with a specific configuration for running the server on the cloud, for example, it enables the JGroup subsystem to use TCP requests to discover other pods by using the KUBE_PING protocol.
+1. We have added a new maven profile name `bootable-jar-openshift` that prepares the Bootable JAR with a specific configuration for running the server on the cloud, for example, it enables the JGroup subsystem to use TCP requests to discover other pods by using the KUBE_PING protocol.
-1. We have supplied a set of configuration files in the `todo-list/deployment` directory.
+1. We have added a set of configuration files in the `todo-list/deployment` directory.
 In this directory, you will find the configuration files to deploy the database server and the application.

-### Deploy the database server to OpenShift
+### Deploy the database server on OpenShift

 The file to deploy the Microsoft SQL Server to OpenShift is `todo-list/deployment/mssqlserver/mssqlserver.yaml`.
 This file is composed by three configuration objects:
 - A Service: To expose the SQL server port.
 - A DeploymentConfig: To deploy the SQL server image.
 - A PersistentVolumeClaim: To reclaim persistent disk space for the database.
-It uses the storage class named `managed-premium`.
-This storage class is the default disk provisioning method available on the ARO cluster.
+It uses the storage class named `managed-premium` which is available at your ARO cluster.

-This file expects the presence of a configmap object named `mssqlserver-cm` to supply the database administrator password.
-In the next steps, we will use the OpenShift CLI to create this config map, deploy the server and create the `todos_db`:
+This file expects the presence of a secret object named `mssqlserver-secret` to supply the database administrator password.
+In the next steps, we will use the OpenShift CLI to create this secret object, deploy the server and create the `todos_db`:

-1. To create the config map, execute the following command on the `eap-demo` project created before at the pre-requisite steps section:
+1. To create the secret with the information relative to the database, execute the following command on the `eap-demo` project created before at the pre-requisite steps section:

     ```bash
-    todo-list (bootable-jar-openshift) $ oc create configmap mssqlserver-cm --from-literal 'sa-password=Passw0rd!'
+    todo-list (bootable-jar-openshift) $ todo-list (bootable-jar-openshift) $ oc create secret generic mssqlserver-secret \
+    --from-literal db-password=Passw0rd! \
+    --from-literal db-user=sa \
+    --from-literal db-name=todos_db
-    configmap/mssqlserver-cm created
+    secret/mssqlserver-secret created
     ```

 1. Deploy the database server by executing the following: